meme ja4 fingerprint cloudflare

 Here's the flow:

 1. Capture phase: When a server responds with Set-Cookie headers or other authentication headers, the CaptureSessionAction intercepts and stores them, organized by domain.
+When captureRequestCookies is set also, cookies sent by the client are captured as well.

 2. Storage: Session data lives in memory, isolated per domain to prevent cross-site leakage.